Best Micro 4/3 macro lenses

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-You may have noticed some big changes to the photography section of the blog recently.
-If you haven’t already, we’ve updated the lens and camera listings pages, including the one for all the current micro 4/3 lenses.
-To help you choose the right lens for you, we’ve added a host of new features including weight, dimensions, minimum focusing distance and more!
+You may have noticed some big changes in the photography section of the blog recently.
+If you haven’t seen them yet, we’ve updated the lens and camera listing pages, including the one dedicated to all current Micro 4/3 lenses.
+To help you choose the right lens, we’ve added a whole range of new features, including weight, dimensions, minimum focusing distance, and more.

-It’s also the reason why I’ve decided to return to writing articles dedicated to specific brands and mount.
-So today I’m going to talk in detail about micro 4/3 macro lenses.
-The main brands are Panasonic, Olympus and OM System (the brand that recently bought Olympus) for those with autofocus and other third party brands that offer manual focus options.
+That’s also why I’ve decided to get back to writing articles dedicated to specific brands and mounts.
+Today, I’m going to take a closer look at Micro 4/3 macro lenses.
+For autofocus options, the main brands are Panasonic and OM System, while several third-party brands offer manual focus alternatives.

-I’ve written very little about this mount, apart from the article I wrote with Alex a while back on the best Micro 4/3 lenses (I’ll update it soon, I promise).
-Today’s article will be rather short, because there aren’t many macro lenses for the Micro 4/3 mount.
-Even more so if you only choose lenses with autofocus.
-But when it comes to macro photography, this is not a requirement at all.
-In fact, we tend to use manual focus lenses for greater precision.
-But even if you include them, the choice remains very limited.
+I haven’t written much about this mount, apart from the article I put together with Alex a while ago on the best Micro 4/3 lenses (I promise I’ll update it soon).
+This article will be fairly short, because there aren’t many macro lenses available for the Micro 4/3 mount, especially if you only look at lenses with autofocus.
+That said, autofocus isn’t essential for macro photography.
+In fact, many photographers prefer manual focus for greater precision.
+Even when you include manual focus lenses, though, the choice is still quite limited.

 Micro 4/3 macro lenses with autofocus

-As I have already mentioned, at the time of writing there are only five Micro 4/3 macro lenses with autofocus on the market.
-I’ve put together a comparison table showing all the features of these five lenses to help you get started.
-In my opinion, it’s a good way to compare important factors such as weight, dimensions, focus distance and magnification factor!
+As I mentioned above, there are currently only five dedicated Micro 4/3 macro lenses with autofocus on the market.
+I’ve put together a comparison table with the main specifications of these five lenses to help you get started.
+In my opinion, it’s a useful way to compare important criteria such as weight, dimensions, focusing distance, and magnification ratio.

 | Macro M4/3 lenses (AF) | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||